 The shorter Encheiridion (titled in English either Manual or Handbook) is a brief abridgment of the Discourses, apparently including the four or more additional volumes of Discourses that circulated in antiquity.
 As such it offers a much attenuated account which is of little independent value for the understanding of Epictetus' thought and which at some points gives a misleading impression of his philosophical motivations.
 There are also some quotations by other ancient authors from the Discourses as they knew them.
 A few of these fragments, notably those numbered by Schenkl 8, 9, and 14, are useful supplements to our knowledge of Epictetus.

 The standard Greek edition of all the above works is by Schenkl (1916); for the Discourses, there is also a valuable edition by Souilhé (4 vols., 1948–65) which includes a French translation.
-Important English translations include that of Robin Hard (1995), which revises the eighteenth-century translation by Elizabeth Carter (this translation is quoted occasionally in this article) and a near-complete new translation by Robert Dobbin (2008).
+Important English translations include the one occasionally quoted in this article, a revision by Robin Hard (1995) of the classic translation by Elizabeth Carter (1759).
+There is also a slightly-abridged new translation by Robert Dobbin (2008).
 Dobbin (1998) provides an extensive general introduction and notes to accompany a translation of Discourses Book I.